trezor/trezor-suite/docker/README.md

 Disclaimer:
-- does not work on mac. only linux is supported at the moment, see here https://medium.com/@nihon_rafy/building-a-dockerized-gui-by-sharing-the-host-screen-with-docker-container-b660835fb722
+- GUI from docker container does not work on mac.
+Only linux is supported at the moment.
+- Anyone willing to help with mac configuration might start here https://medium.com/@nihon_rafy/building-a-dockerized-gui-by-sharing-the-host-screen-with-docker-container-b660835fb722

 # Docker